 Take Time to Listen

 Our eyes are a whole other form of listening.
 There are non-verbal cues our clients give us all the time.
-Learning each individual’s non-verbals is essential to converting a first time client and retaining a life time client (more on client retention in this week’s online live workshop).
+Learning each individual’s non-verbals is essential to converting a first time client and retaining a life time client (more on client retention in this course).
 Fear, permission, readiness, and willingness can be shared without actual words.
 It’s easy as teachers to be so focused on what the client needs to “fix” or “correct” that we miss the client expressing they are scared, they want more or they simply are not getting it.

 If we take the time to listen with our eyes and our ears we can hear more than we think.
 We can hear feedback about the client’s experience and relationship to Pilates, their body, our teaching etc. For example, have you ever heard how a client talks about their sessions from you?
 Have you heard them describe Pilates?
 Does it sound like what you are advertising?
 Does it sound like what you want to be known for?